What is BYOVD (Bring-Your-Own-Vulnerable-Driver)? (glossary)

 • What is Windows Prefetch? (glossary)

-Prefetch is the Windows folder of .pf files recording every binary execution, with up to 8-10 run timestamps per binary and the files each one loaded.
+Windows Prefetch is the directory of .pf files that proves execution.
+Up to 8-10 run times per binary plus the files loaded in the first ten seconds.
 The strongest Windows execution evidence.

 Back to all posts